homecoded/mageos-varnish-demo/README.md

 Open another root-shell and start varnishlog.
 Then, call "cache:flush" from the app shell and see, that the purge request passes sucessfully.

-Visit http://localhost/ in your browser and see the website served by varnish.

 # In case of emergency